clearent/RecurringAPI/README.md

     <h3> Create a token </h3>

-    <p>Plan must have a customer-profile-id from a previously related customer.
-You can POST application/xml or application/json  to the service.
-Make sure you include a valid api-key
+    <p>Plan must have a customer-key from a previously related customer.
+Use url https://gateway-sb.clearent.net/rest/v2/tokens You can POST application/xml or application/json  to the service.
+Make sure you include a valid api-key.

 in the header</p>